-Individuals who have tested positive for COVID-19 or are suspected of having COVID-19 infection should isolate at home and monitor for symptoms following CDC guidelines.
-The District may, in its discretion, allow a student to return to school earlier with a doctor's authorization and symptom free of all communicable illnesses for 24 hours in accordance with CDC guidelines.
-Close contact means the individual was within 3 feet of the individual who tested positive for COVID-19 or is suspected of having COVID-19 infection for more than 15 minutes without the use of a mask.
+Individuals who have tested positive for COVID-19 or are suspected of having COVID-19 infection should isolate at home and monitor for symptoms for 14 days, unless the student obtains two negative COVID-19 test at least 24 hours apart.
+The District may, in its discretion, allow a student to return to school earlier with a doctor's authorization and symptom free of all communicable illnesses for 72 hours in accordance with CDC guidelines.
+Close contact means the individual was within 6 feet of the individual who tested positive for COVID-19 or is suspected of having COVID-19 infection for more than 15 minutes without the use of a mask.
 Individuals cannot return to school unless they meet the criteria of this policy.